mikhailik1203/lru_cache/README.md

 CustLRUCacheSplit | 200,785,297 | 372,977,555
 CustLRUCacheCHV | 164,640,238 | 203,266,744

-Latency (nsec) of getting of 10,000,000 elements from the cache for 1000elements:
+Latency (nsec, including avg timer latency 18nsec) of getting of 10,000,000 elements from the cache for 1000elements:
 Container | min | 50% | 95% | 99% | max
 --- | --- | --- | --- |--- |---
 LRUCache | 31 | 75 | 116 | 141 | 14889